icopy-site/awesome-cn/docs/awesome/awesome-golem.md

 The Reputation System goal is to address the challenges of trust and reliability in the network where anyone can participate as a provider or requestor without any sort of identification.
 The system aims to establish a framework of trust, ensuring secure and reliable interactions between participants on the network.

+## Ecosystem

 ### Blockchain Automations (aka Emeth.xyz)

+Emeth specializes in DeFi (Decentralized Finance) portfolio management and blockchain automations.
+It leverages Golem's technology to offer tools for  automation and simplification of managing DeFi investments.
+The platform focuses on enhancing the ease and efficiency of operating within the DeFi space.
+It combines user-friendly interfaces with sophisticated analytics, catering to the needs of both novice and experienced DeFi users.

 ## Developer and Requestor Resources

-- [Golem Docs](https://docs.golem.network/) - A creator's manual for Golem.
-By developers, for developers.
+- [Golem Docs](https://docs.golem.network/) - A manual for Golem (both for Requestors and Providers).
 - [Python API Reference](https://yapapi.readthedocs.io/) - Yapapi API Reference.
 - [Releases List](https://github.com/golemfactory/yagna/releases) - GitHub releases of Yagna.
 - [JS Requestor Quickstart](https://docs.golem.network/docs/quickstarts/js-quickstart) - Get started quickly and create your first tasks/request on Golem.